-Will be a brilliant introduction to church for anyone who is not used to a more formal style of service.
-Please do join us from 10 October onwards.
+It is a brilliant introduction to church for anyone who is not used to a more formal style of service.
+Please do join us.

 N.B.
 Please be responsible for your own child at TFG – particularly when it comes to the food afterwards.
 St. Andrew’s church cannot guarantee that the food will be suitable for your child, particularly if he/she has allergies.
 It is the responsibility of the parent/carer to ensure that the child only eats what is suitable for them.